kalisio/kdk/docs/guides/basics/step-by-step.md

-# A Step-by-Step Intro to KDK
+# A Step-by-Step introduction to KDK

 A Kalisio application includes the front-end side client as well as back-end services/API gateway.